 Bigger breasts don’t mean more milk production

 Though you might assume otherwise, milk glands are what matter when it comes to milk production, not breast size.
 The larger the breast size, the more fatty tissues that exist, but it doesn’t change the milk glands at all, so someone with an A-cup can actually make the same amount of milk as someone with a double D, they just have less fatty tissue compared to glandular (milk-making) tissue.
 Even if your bust is on the smaller side, you’re just as likely to be able to make plenty of milk for Baby as someone with a larger size!

 Your nipples may get uncomfortable

 This isn’t a fun fact, but it’s the truth.
 While you might hope that breastfeeding will be nothing but smooth sailing, things can be somewhat sore for the first few weeks or longer.
 Getting Baby to latch onto your breast at all, let alone correctly, can take time, and those initial 8-12 feeding sessions a day with a newborn can leave your nipples feeling sensitive and sore.
 The discomfort can range from slight tenderness to cracked and bleeding skin as you and your baby learn to latch successfully.

-Fortunately, most people find that their nipples do feel comfortable in just a few weeks, and as Baby grows and his mouth gets bigger, you might find even more comfort, as he latches on more expertly.
+Fortunately, most people find that their nipples do feel comfortable in just a few weeks, and as Baby grows and their mouth gets bigger, you might find even more comfort, as they latch on more expertly.
 In the meantime, you can use nipple salves or balms like lanolin, nipple shields, or warm or cool compresses to provide some relief.
 Even if those early days are a bit tender, it’s important to get Baby to latch on correctly and have enough time feeding at your breast.